 Part of that desire resulted in the fictional setting of Los Ojos.
 Sometimes abbreviated to L.O. in the game, Los Ojos is ethnically similar to its real-life counterpart, Los Angeles.
 Ewing described Los Ojos as a similar melting pot, with various influences like Mexican, African, Central Mexican, and Asian cultures.

 “I should note that we’ve imagined Los Ojos to be a very culturally diverse city,” wrote art director Vincent Perea in a dev log post.
 “It was important to me that the design of the pax [passengers] represented a wide range of ages, ethnicities, and body types.”

 Ewing shared that it took a while to figure out Los Ojos.
-The team had thought of other places for inspiration—like San Francisco—before settling on an analog to Los Angeles.
-He added that a lot of tech culture in Neo Cab is still based on San Francisco though.
+The team had thought of other places for inspiration—like San Francisco—before settling on an analogue to Los Angeles.
+However, he added that a lot of tech culture in Neo Cab is still based on San Francisco.

 Though Ewing had said Neo Cab wasn’t meant to be too bizarrely sci-fi, I assumed it had some sci-fi lingo slipped in when I saw Lina refer to passengers as “pax” in the E3 demo.
 At least until Ewing informed me that “pax” was part of the real lingo that Uber and Lyft drivers use.